 Facebook Messenger Scams Are on the Rise—Here’s How to Protect Yourself

 Facebook Messenger scams are "rare," according to Facebook.
 Our experts say otherwise.
 Whichever is true, falling for one can be devastating.
-Here's what to look for—and how to avoid falling for them.
+Here's what to watch out for.

 Facebook Messenger scams prey on our vulnerabilities